 Python “with open” Statement

-Now coming to our subject for the day, the ‘with open‘ statement functions the same as the ‘open’ function.
-The difference is that, unlike the open statement, we don’t have to close the file explicitly with this function.
+Now coming to our subject for the day, the ‘with open’ Statement functions the same as the ‘open’ function.
+Unlike the open Statement, the difference is that we don’t have to close the file explicitly with this function.
 This allows for hassle-free code writing, making the code look cleaner and much more compact.

 The parameters of the ‘with open’ function remain the same as the’ open’ function.
 Filename and mode are the only two that we use here.